 Zygmund’s compositions explore expressions of online folklore, interdisciplinary performance, and the recontextualisation of genre and form, with their nonclassical background and punk rock upbringing greatly informing their practice as a composer.
 Zygmund’s work has been performed across the UK, Ireland, Germany, Spain, Malaysia, and Canada by Quatuor Bozzini, Fidelio Trio, Tresonant, Thallein Ensemble, James Banner, and Seán Clancy, among others; they have also written music for ThinkTank Planetarium, Camden Fringe Festival, Arc Project, and Chris Hadfield’s Rare Earth.
 Ongoing projects include a chamber opera inspired by indie-horror game OMORI, a suite for concert orchestra based on the SCP Foundation collaborative fiction webseries, and a studio album combining classical guitar and ronroco.

 Zygmund spent their teenage years in the Leeds DIY and alternative music scene; they play in skate-punk trio High Visions (INiiT Records), which has caught the attention of Kerrang!, New Noise, and Slam Dunk Festival.
-Zygmund has also released three studio albums, the latest of which — neoclassical piano and post-metal tinged Always Believe — was described as "Atmospheric, haunting and beautiful” (Sam HB/Love It To Death).
+Zygmund has released three studio albums, the latest of which — neoclassical piano and post-metal tinged Always Believe — was produced by Will Cook and was described as "atmospheric, haunting and beautiful” (Love It To Death).